austinletson/personal-website/content/post/bindings-and-boards.md

 ---
-title: "A Little Spine: and Why We Should All Be Judging Books by Their Covers"
+title: "A Little Spine: Why We Should All Be Judging Books by Their Covers"
 date: "2020-04-14"
 draft: false
 tags : [